vishvAsa/vedAH_yajuH/atharva/shaunakam/rUDha-saMhitA/whitney/notes/15/_index.md

-consideration are those that treat of the *vrātya-stomas* (ceremonies by which *vrātyas* gain admission to the Brahmanical order), namely the seventeenth *adhyāya* of the PB. (parts 1-4) and the eighth *prapāṭhaka* of LÇS. (part 6).—Excerpts from these passages were given by Weber (1849), *Ind.
+consideration are those that treat of the *vrātya-stomas* (ceremonies by which *vrātyas* gain admission to the Brahmanical order), namely the seventeenth *adhyāya* of the PB. (parts 1-4) and the eighth *prapāṭhaka* of LśS. (part 6).—Excerpts from these passages were given by Weber (1849), *Ind.
 Stud.* i.
 33, 52; and, more recently, the main points were reported by Hillebrandt, *Ritual-litteratur*, p.
 139. And the whole matter has been made the subject of an article by Rājārām Rāmkrishṇa